-If you are facing criminal charges, you and your family are likely going through a very challenging time.
+If you are facing violent criminal charges, you and your family are likely going through a very challenging time.
 The way California deals with serious and violent felonies is perhaps more complex and punitive than any other state in the country.

 If you have been accused or charged with a serious or violent felony in Santa Rosa, you must remember that you have the right to hire an attorney of your choosing to represent you.